2.9 FACULTY RIGHTS AND RESPONSIBILITIES

 - Sexual harassment violates the ethical and professional standards of the Juniata College community, and is illegal under applicable state and federal law.
 Such conduct will not be tolerated or condoned by Juniata College; any person who engages in acts of sexual harassment will be subject to appropriate disciplinary action by the College, including suspension and/or permanent separation from the College.

-- Any person who believes that he or she has been a victim of sexual harassment, or who believes that he or she has witnessed conduct that would constitute sexual harassment, should report the matter to the immediate attention of one of the following College officials: the Provost and Vice President for Student Development or the Director of Personnel Services.
+- Any person who believes that he or she has been a victim of sexual harassment, or who believes that he or she has witnessed conduct that would constitute sexual harassment, should report the matter to the immediate attention of one of the following College officials: the Provost or the Director of Personnel Services.
 The report should be made as soon as possible after the incident of alleged harassment occurs; failure to report the matter promptly to one of the College officials named above may hamper effective administrative action, and preclude recourse to subsequent legal proceedings.

 - Upon receiving a report of alleged sexual harassment, the College official will make every effort to investigate the report fully and fairly.
 If after an initial informal meeting with the College official, the alleged victim of sexual harassment (the complainant) decides to proceed with a complaint, the complainant should provide the official with a written statement that presents all pertinent information concerning the specific act, behavior, or conduct alleged to constitute sexual harassment.
 Upon receipt of such a written complaint, the official will notify the alleged offender (the respondent) in writing of the allegation.